 Dr. Ron Machoian, International Center for Security and Leadership Fellow, is an administrator in the international division and a senior lecturer of international studies at the University of Wisconsin-Madison where he teaches courses in global security.
-He retired as a U.S. Air Force colonel after 27 years of service that included numerous overseas campaigns as a command pilot, operational reconnaissance commands, faculty duty in military and strategic studies, and educational program directorships at the U.S. Air Force Academy.
-Ron holds an M.A. in history and a Ph.D. in history and educational policy studies (University of Missouri-Kansas City).
+He retired as a U.S. Air Force colonel after 27 years of service that included numerous overseas military campaigns as a command pilot, several operational reconnaissance commands, faculty duty in military and strategic studies, and educational program directorships at the U.S. Air Force Academy.
+Ron holds an M.A. in history and a Ph.D. in history and educational leadership & policy studies (University of Missouri-Kansas City).
 He is the author of William Harding Carter and the American Army (University of Oklahoma Press, 2006) and Looking Skyward: The Emergence of an Airminded Culture in the U.S. Army (Air University Press, 2005).
 His research interests focus on the intersection of distinct military traditions and how cultural contexts and historical experiences influence strategy and policy.

 A Place to Learn